 {% endarchiveList %}

-Here, we add a class to all images that need lazy loadinglazyload-imagefor easy selection by JavaScript later.
+Here, we added a class to all images that need lazy loadinglazyload-imagefor easy selection by JavaScript later.

-The AnQiCMS template system is responsible for preparing image properties, but the actual lazy loading logic needs to be implemented by frontend JavaScript.You need to select a lightweight lazy loading library and introduce it into your template.Intersection ObserverAPI, you can use it to write simple lazy loading logic without relying on third-party libraries.
+The AnQiCMS template system is responsible for preparing image properties, but the actual lazy loading logic needs to be implemented by the front-end JavaScript.You need to choose a lightweight lazy loading library and include it in your template.Modern browsers support nativelyIntersection ObserverAPI, you can use it to write simple lazy loading logic without relying on third-party libraries.

 <script>